lucasvps/lucasvps/README.md

 - 💙 In love with Flutter
 - 🔭 Currently working on personal projects to improve mobile development and create quality solutions
-- 🌱 I’m currently learning UI/UX and Node.js
+- 🌱 I’m currently learning UI/UX and Laravel.